Dec 22, 2020

 How effective is it?

-A peer-reviewed study published recently in the New England Journal of Medicine found after a diverse group of 21,720 volunteers received two injections of the vaccine, there were only eight cases of COVID-19.
+A peer-reviewed study published in the New England Journal of Medicine found after a diverse group of 21,720 volunteers received two injections of the vaccine, there were only eight cases of COVID-19.
 The same number received a placebo, and within that group there were 162 cases of COVID-19 post-injection.

 The vaccine has minor side effects, which are signs of the natural immune system responding to the vaccine so that a future infection will be fought off quickly.